TanzHasan/Learning/Language-Improvement/CPP/Vtables.md

 # How does Virtual Work?

 ## What are Vtables and how are they represented?
-VTables (or virtual tables) are arrays of virtual functions.
+VTables (or virtual tables) are arrays of pointers to virtual functions.
 They allow C++ to support dynamic dispatch (or run-time method binding).
 Virtual functions are member functions of a C++ class that can be redefined in a child class.
 A pointer to a vtable will exist as a datamember of all classes with virtual functions.